jvalenzuela/atform/doc/source/write.rst

 replaced with the procedure step number.
 See :ref:`procedure` for details on applying labels to procedure steps.

+Labels given to entire tests and individual procedure steps are identical in syntax, yet differ in the scope where they may be referenced, i.e., where a placeholder for a given label can be used.
-All labels, regardless of what they are applied to, must be unique throughout the entire project.
+Labels assigned to a test via the :code:`label` parameter of :py:func:`atform.add_test` can be used globally, and must be unique throughout the entire project.
 For example, a label assigned to a test cannot be used for another test *or* procedure step.
+Labels applied to procedure steps, however, are local to the single test where they are defined; a procedure step label can only be used in the test containing the labeled procedure step.
+This also means separate tests may utilize the same name for a procedure step label without interfering with each other.

 Once assigned, a label can be used in content strings by inserting a placeholder where the label's replacement text